jpt13653903/SS-Backup/Wiki.md

     - Followed by a single line specifying the incremental folder for subsequent tasks, or "Off", which disables the incremental feature.
 - \[Backup\]
     - Followed by two lines, the first specifying the source file or folder and the second the destination folder.
+- \[Clone\]
+    - Followed by two lines, the first specifying the source file or folder and the second the destination folder.
 - \[Synchronise\]
     - Followed by two lines, the first specifying the source folder and the second the destination folder.
 - \[Compare\]